RUG-DCC-Research-Software/introduction_to_git_github/README.md

 1) Crete a `.gitignore` file with a text editor and open it.
 2) Type the name of the power point presentation in that file, and save it.
+3) Stage and commit the changes:

+`git add .gitignore`

+`git commit -m "Created  a .gitignore file"`